POSTPARTUM NEGLIGENCE LAWYERS IN WASHINGTON, D.C.

 - Failing to admit the mother and/or child to an intensive care unit

 The minutes, days and weeks right after a woman gives birth are among the most dangerous she faces.
-Whether you chose natural childbirth or a C-section, your body needs time to recover.
-Complications can come on fast, and if you are not properly monitored, diagnosed, and treated quickly, you can be critically injured.
+Whether choosing natural childbirth or a C-section, a new mother’s body needs time to recover.
+Complications can quickly arise, and if medical professionals do not properly monitor, diagnose, and treat emergencies quickly, it can result in suffering critical injuries.
 The most common examples include:

 - Postpartum hemorrhaging.
 Postnatal hemorrhage is one of the greatest risks to new mothers.
 As a 2018 USA TODAY expose showed, most hospitals do not follow standard protocols when it comes to measuring blood loss.
 Postpartum hemorrhage, if left unchecked, can lead to low blood pressure, seizures, and strokes.